How to Catch L_2-Heavy-Hitters on Sliding Windows: Estimation of Non-Smooth Properties Relativized to the Number of Distinct Elements

 Another tool we use is {\em min-wise hash functions}~\cite{Broder97,BCFM00}, used in various algorithms in order to estimate different characteristics of data streams, especially the {\em similarity} of two streams~\cite{Broder97}.
-Informally speaking, these functions have a meaning of sampling an element uniformly from the stream, and thus they are a very useful tool. \begin{definition}[min-hash~\cite{BCFM00}] Let $\Pi = \{ \pi_i \}$ be a family of permutations over $[u]=\{1,\ldots, u\}$.
-For a subset $A\subseteq [u]$ define $h_i$ to be the minimal permuted value of $\pi_i$ over $A$,
+Informally speaking, these functions have a meaning of uniformly sampling an element from the stream, which makes them a very useful tool. \begin{definition}[min-hash] Let $\Pi = \{ \pi_i \}$ be a family of permutations over $[u]=\{1,\ldots, u\}$.
+For a subset $A\subseteq [u]$ define $h_i$ to be the minimal permuted value of $\pi_i$ over $A$, \( h_i = \min_{a \in A} \pi_i(a). \) A family $\{ h_i \}$ of such functions is called exact min-wise independent hash functions (or min-hash) if for any subset $A\subseteq [u]$ and $a\in A$,